-BSUH NHS Trust has new rainbow lanyards for staff to wear.
+BSUH NHS Trust has new rainbow lanyards and pins for staff to wear.
 This is part of our commitment to positive signifiers to promote inclusion and raise the standards of understanding about minority sexual orientations (e.g. lesbian, gay, bisexual, pansexual, asexual), gender identities (e.g. trans, gender non conforming, non-binary) and bodily variations (intersex).
+It has taken three years for us to get this in place.

 This is a proactive measure which encourages staff to think about what they need to promote a culture of inclusion in their individual teams/ward areas/departments.
 Each person, ward area and department will have a different level of understanding about these issues and that is why it is important to have allies and signifiers across the Trust so we can raise the standards of understanding and inclusion for LGBTQIA+ people.